JoZapf/jozapf_de/README.md

 - **Code review**: AI-suggested patterns evaluated, tested, and often modified before implementation
 - **Documentation**: AI helped structure and expand technical writing, all content human-verified

-**What this is NOT:**
-- ❌ Copy-paste development without understanding
-- ❌ Bypassing proper learning fundamentals

-**What this IS:**
-- ✅ Modern software development practices
-- ✅ Honest representation of the development process
-- ✅ Demonstration of effective use of emerging technologies
-- ✅ Proof of ability to critically evaluate and integrate AI suggestions

-**Why document this openly?**
-- Maintains **professional integrity** and realistic skill representation
-- Shows understanding of when and how to leverage AI effectively
-- Helps other apprentices understand realistic learning paths
-- Demonstrates that using tools doesn't diminish the learning process - it's about **understanding** what you build

-**Skills demonstrated:**
-- Critical evaluation of AI-generated solutions
-- Prompt engineering and effective LLM collaboration
-- Independent validation and security testing
-- Integration of AI tools into professional workflows
-- Knowing when to use AI and when to solve problems independently

----

 ## Why This Migration?